shauryajauhari/GSABenchmarkTestAnalysis/README.md

 ![test data screenshot](testData.png)

 P.S.
 Note that the jupyter notebook might run into execution errors due to larger memory dependencies.
-It is advisable to run the notebook with an increased *iopub data rate*.
+It is advisable to run the notebook with an increased *iopub data rate*, as below.
+Alternatively, it is also feasible to execute this notebook on an optimum multi-core system configuration with several memory blocks.
+For reference, a memory error occurred while compiling results on this notebook on a 32-bit RAM equipped, quad-core iMAC.

 ```
 jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000